evolarjun/pages-test/docs/kpc_selection.md

 ### Step 5: Use RAxML to infer a tree

-Note that all sequences are the same length so we will treat the FASTA file as an alignment.
+Note that all sequences are closely related and the same length so we will treat the FASTA file as an alignment.
 We need a tree to perform selection tests with HyPhy.

 ```
 raxml-ng --search --msa kpc_cds.fna  --tree rand{50},pars{50} --model GTR+I+G --redo